(Disponibles en anglais seulement pour le moment)

 MOVED BY Councillor Danny Hill and SECONDED BY Councillor Yvon LeBlanc that the minutes of February 6, 2019 be accepted as circulated.

 5) Business Arising from Previous Meetings

 During the Council in Committee Meeting of October 3, 2018, Councillor Danny Hill presented a funding application for the Lakeside Cemetery Fund.
 At the time, the Warden and CAO were in discussions with a private resident regarding a possible cemetery fund.
 As such, a decision regarding the Lakeside Cemetery application was deferred until further details regarding the proposed fund were known.
 Since then, Council has learned that the resident in question was interested in one specific cemetery (with ties to his family) and not all the cemeteries within the Municipality.
 As such, Councillor Hill requested the Lakeside Cemetery Fund application be revisited.

 Lakeside Cemetery is requesting $3,000 from Grants to Organizations for the upkeep of their two cemeteries.
 The Grants to Organizations fund covers one-time expenses and special projects.
 Ongoing operational expenses are not eligible.
 The larger policy issue at play is whether Council wants to provide assistance for the maintenance of cemeteries.
 Traditionally it has not.
 To this end, Council asked the CAO to consult with other municipal units regarding any applicable policies they may have and report his findings to Council, at which point Council will render its decision in response to this request.

 6) Warden’s Activity Report – Warden Ronnie LeBlanc

-September 4 - Attended a meeting of the Board of Directors at Université Sainte-Anne.
+January 22 – Attended the Board of Directors meeting for Université Sainte-Anne.

-September 15 - Attended the meeting of the Board of Governors of Université Sainte-Anne.
+February 2 - Attended the Board of Governors meeting for Université Sainte-Anne.